MLeggiero/thermal_obj_analysis/README.md

 ----- SOFTWARE GUIDE -----

-***Important background information on OBJ file analysis such as the measurements to be made (which are input into the VAMPIRE Tools software) and how these measurements should be preprocessed.
-If more detailed help is needed, you can contact the author at mleggiero@gatech.edu***
+*Important background information on OBJ file analysis such as the measurements to be made (which are input into the VAMPIRE Tools software) and how these measurements should be preprocessed.
+If more detailed help is needed, you can contact the author at mleggiero@gatech.edu

-1. Creating Correct File Directories
+**1. Creating Correct File Directories
  a.

-2. Operating the Vampire Tools GUI
+**2. Operating the Vampire Tools GUI
  a.